 Dispute resolution of invoicing

 A client should reserve the right to audit and review invoices for their account.
-Some 3PL invoicing systems are very easy to understand and cross foot transactions for services and rates, as well as hours worked by the activity.
+Some 3PL invoicing systems are very easy to understand and cross-reference transactions for services and rates, as well as hours worked by the activity.

 Others are very difficult to clearly understand and may require 3PL assistance monthly.
 Generally, the client is required to pay the undisputed portion of the invoice and cannot hold back the entire invoice.
 What is the billing resolution process in your contract?